jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 baseband_waveform = np.convolve(iq_symbols_upsampled, shaping_filter)
 ```

-If you're not familiar with convolution, you can think of it as rolling multiply and accumulate function.
-The filter walks across the input one sample at a time, multiplying the filter coefficients with the appropriate input coefficients and adding the results.
+If you're not familiar with convolution, you can think of it as a walking multiply and accumulator.
+The filter walks across the input one sample at a time, point-wise multiplies the filter coefficients with a segment of the filter input input coefficients, and adds the results.

-To plot the output with respect to time, we need to calculate the number of seconds per sample (aka sample rate) with a unit conversion:
+To plot the output with respect to time, we need to calculate the number of samples per second (aka sample rate) with a unit conversion:
 $$
 \frac{\text{samples}}{\text{second}} = \frac{\text{samples}}{\text{symbol}} \times \frac{\text{symbols}}{\text{second}}
 $$

-Hesre's the accompanying code:
+Here's the accompanying code:

 ``` python
 samples_per_symbol = 16